 Looking to buy a fishing rod for salmon fishing in the river?
 Checkout my tips on buying your first salmon fishing rod for river fishing.

-So why do salmon bite in freshwater if they aren’t eating?
+So why do salmon bite in a river if they aren’t eating?

 Salmon will bite in the river for largely 2 reasons: